 The primary purpose of Jesus Christ coming into the world to offer Himself as a propitiation for our sins is to restore us to a loving and intimate relationship with God, just as before the advent of sin.

 The primary goal of Christ’s suffering and death on the cross is not just to deal with sin but to restore us into a loving, intimate, and eternal relationship or friendship with God.

 However, for sinful men to be brought into intimacy or loving relationship with the holy God, sin which brought hostility and separation between God and men has to be dealt with.
 That is why sin was condemned and judged in the flesh of Jesus Christ on the cross (Rom.
 8:3).

 The Lord Jesus abolished the enmity or hostility between the holy God and sinful men by bearing our sins in His own body on the cross (1 Pet.
 2:24).

 John testifies, “And you know that He was manifested to take away our sins, and in Him there is no sin.”
 (1 John 3:5 NKJV).

-However, the removal of our sins alone cannot restore us into intimacy or loving relationship with God.
+However, removing our sins alone cannot restore us to intimacy or a loving relationship with God.
 Why?